Hindu genealogy registers at Haridwar

-Genealogy registers of families, maintained by Brahmin Pandits, known locally as Pandas, who work as professional genealogists, at Haridwar in Uttarakhand, India, have been a subject of study for many years.
-In several cases, these voluminous records known as Vahis (or Bahi), also known as Pothis, have also been used in settling legal cases regarding inheritance or property disputes, as these records are considered sacrosanct both by the pilgrims and the Pandas themselves, and many of these records trace family history, for more than twenty prior generations, stretching across many centuries.
-The records were created when family-members of deceased people dispersed their ashes in the Ganges or just visited Haridwar for a religious-dip in the sacred river.
-During such visits, they connected with their familial priest to record births, marriages, and deaths within their family on long-paper scrolls.
+In certain Hindu pilgrimage centers in India, genealogy registers are maintained by Brahmin priests known as pandas.
+Pandas are genealogists at Haridwar in Uttarakhand, India.
+In several cases, these records known as vahis (or bahi), also known as pothis, have been used in settling legal cases regarding inheritance or property disputes.
+Most of these records have traced family histories for more than twenty generations.
+The records were created when family members of deceased people dispersed their ashes in the Ganges or visited Haridwar for a religious dip in the river.
+During these visits, the family priest records births, marriages, and deaths on paper scrolls.
 Another term for the bahi registers is bahi-khatta.

-The records of a particular family will contain information on place-of-origin, names, births, deaths, reason of death, place of residence, caste, and clan.
+The records of a particular family contain information on place of origin, names, births, deaths, cause of death, place of residence, caste, and clan.
 Details about property and land-holdings are also recorded.
-Beyond genealogical significance, other information that can be extracted from the record-collections include: famines, epidemics, migration, the socio-historical details on how clans and communities were organized, and the wealth of a given community at one period of time (inferenced from details on their donations and grants to local temples and villages).
-Thus, the records allow researchers to get a glimpse of life of mediaeval India to modern India and their social-structures.
+Beyond genealogy, the records also document famines, epidemics, migration, the socio-historical details on how clans and communities were organized, and the wealth of a given community at a certain period of time (inferred from details about their donations and grants to local temples and villages).

-To be able to consult the records, a visiting individual must have knowledge of their family's name, place-of-origin, and the date of a recent visit.
-The pandas, using a system of indexing known only to them, will then consult the relevant record.
+In order to consult the records, a visiting individual must have knowledge of their family's name, place of origin, and the date of a recent visit.
+The pandas (using a system of indexing known only to them) will then consult the relevant record.
 The records also contain genealogical information of families from places now located in Pakistan (such as Sindh).
-Indians consult the records for a variety of reasons, some practical whilst other reasons are religious or sentimental in-nature.
+Individuals consult the records for a variety of reasons: practical, religious or sentimental in nature.